sebspain/sebspain.github.io/_posts/2013-12-22-useful-commands-1.md

 ---
-layout: page
+layout: post
-title: Useful Commands
+title: Useful Commands 1
+comments: true
+author: Seb Spain
+published: true
+categories:
+- Coding
+- Useful Commands
 ---

 This page is mainly an *aide-mémoire* for me but some of these may be useful for others